LordUbuntu/configurations/dotfiles/nvim/README.md

 + `lua/core` is where core modules go (like keymaps)

 Not everything is Neovim ready though, so there are some Vim files here as well to compensate for that.
 The `syntax` and `ftdetect` directories are for those situations that aren't yet covered.
 Mostly, just files that I work with on occasion.
 For very special cases (like apl), there are special keymaps in `keymap`

+## TODO

+I need to reorganized the lua subdirectory to be more modular, maybe get rid of core and move it to top init.
+I also need to switch packaging to lazy, and rework configs and modules to complete my preferred custom config